-Note 1: This figure shows a slave access to the SONIC-T when the SONIC-T is idle, or rather not in master mode.
-If the SONIC-T is a bus master, there will be some differences as noted in the Memory Arbitration/Slave Access diagram.
-The BSCK states (T1, T2, etc.) are the equivalent processor states during a slave access.
+Note 1: This figure shows a slave access to the SONIC-T. The BSCK states (T1, T2, etc.) are the equivalent processor states during a slave access.

-Note 2: If \overline{CS} is deasserted before the falling edge of \overline{SAS} , T76 and T79 are referenced from the rising edge of \overline{CS} .
+Note 2: If CS is deasserted before the falling edge of SAS, T76, T79 and T85 are referenced from the rising edge of CS.